ChgDave/NodeJs-Readme/Develop/README.md

 ## Usage

-run it
+The user need to make sure they install the npm dependencies.

 ## License

-This project is licensed under Apache 2.0 License
+This project is licensed under The MIT License

 ## Contributing

-add your code
+The user need to start adding their own code.

 ## Tests

 To run tests, run the following commmand:

 ```
-run it
+npm test
 ```

 ## Questions

 If you have any qustions about the repo, open an issue or contact me directly at chgdave@gmail.com.
-You can also find more of my work at [chgdave](https://github.com/chgdave).
+You can also find more of my work at [ChgDave](https://github.com/ChgDave).